How To Know When To Take Your Pet To The Vet

 If you just welcomed your pet home as a young kitten or puppy, the next year or so, you’ll be at the vet a bit more than normal.
 Primary care appointments such as vaccinations, wellness check-ups, and spay / neuter surgeries are all to be expected in the beginning stages of life!

 After that one-year mark, things do slow down a bit, but not completely!
-We generally recommend that your pet to come in for 1 annual wellness exam, and one dental cleaning a year.
+We generally recommend that your pet to come in for one annual wellness exam, and one dental cleaning a year.
 However, this does vary from pet to pet, so make sure to talk to your vet for any special needs your pet may have.

 Now that we have the routine check-ups down, what about non-routine issues?
 Our pets can get sick at any time, just like us, so it is important to know when your pet needs to be seen by our team.